Marta Estrada: Career

 In the mid 70s, Marta Estrada started her specialization in the ecology of phytoplankton and populations of harmful algae, from which she investigated mechanisms to control their bloom events.
 She participated in two outstanding oceanic programs from the US, the Coastal Upwelling Ecosystems Analysis (CUEA) and the Organization of Persistent Upwelling Structures (OPUS), and performed expeditions in Perú, Costa Rica, north-eastern Africa and California as a collaboration between researchers of the IIP and the University of Washington.
 During this time, she did extensive studies on phytoplankton's productivity and biomass, nitrate consumption and natural composition.

 Later on, she advanced her research on phytoplankton and its interaction with the global marine ecosystem.
 She took part in multiple oceanographic expeditions in the Mediterranean Sea and the Atlantic, Arctic and Antarctic oceans.
-In 1984, she shared an expedition in the Antarctic Ocean with Josefina Castellví Piulachs on board of the Argentinian Almirante Irizar, directed by Antoni Ballester Nolla.
+In 1984, she shared an expedition in the Antarctic Ocean with Josefina Castellví Piulachs on board the Argentinian Almirante Irizar, directed by Antoni Ballester Nolla.
 During this expedition, Marta Estrada and Josefina Castellví became the first Spanish to set foot on Antarctica.
 In the 80s, Estrada was designated chief of the department of Marine Biology and Oceanography at the Institute of Marine Sciences (ICM-CSIC), becoming the institute's director from 1995 to 1997.

-To date, she has published numerous works in specialised international journals, books and chapters in volumes about Oceanography.
+Marta Estrada has published numerous works in specialised international journals, books and chapters in volumes about Oceanography.
 She has also participated in multiple international conferences and meetings, directed several PhD students and supervised many postdoctoral researchers.
 She has also taught lectures at the University of Barcelona, the University of Las Palmas de Gran Canaria and the Menéndez Pelayo International University.

-Awards, honours and institutional affiliations
+Awards

 Together with the academic distinctions received as a BSc and PhD, Estrada received the Trégouboff Award from the Parisian Academy of Sciences.
 In 1995, the Generalitat de Catalunya awarded her with the Medalla Narcís Monturiol for the scientific and technological merits, and in 2004, she was awarded with the Creu de Sant Jordi.
+In 2017, the Barcelona city council awarded her with the Honours Medal, together with the lawyer and politician Magda Oranich and the singer José María Sanz Beltrán, Loquillo.

+Honours and institutional affiliations

-She is a member of the Catalan Society of Biology since 1996, of which she was vicepresident and distinguished as honorary member of the society in November 2016.
+Since 1996, she has been a member of the Catalan Society of Biology, becoming vicepresident and being distinguished as honorary member of the society in November 2016.
 She also became numerary member of the Biological Sciences Section of the Institute of Catalan Studies in 2011, giving a speech entitled Ecology of red tides.
 In December 1999 she was also named elected Academic of the Royal Academy of Arts and Sciences of Barcelona.
-In the entry celebration she gave a speech named Hidrodynamics and phytoplankton of the Catalan sea.
-In 2017, the Barcelona city council awarded her with the Honours Medal, together with the lawyer and politician Magda Oranich and the singer José María Sanz Beltrán, Loquillo.
+In the entry celebration she gave a speech titled 'Hydrodynamics and phytoplankton of the Catalan sea'.

 In 2016, the Granollers' High School was named after her, receiving the name IES Marta Estrada as a recognition of her scientific and technological merits.

-These are other associations and entities of which Marta Estrada is or has been a member / affiliated to:
+Other associations and entities of which Marta Estrada is or has been a member and/or affiliated to include: